FOR IMMEDIATE RELEASE

 “We are thrilled to have been selected as a winner of the 2021 Growth Accelerator Fund Competition.
 Clean energy represents some of the largest growth sectors in the U.S. economy, yet entire subsets of our population are being left out of that economic growth.
 With this award, CEBN looks forward to helping support a diverse set of entrepreneurs with fresh ideas and helping set the stage for small business ownership and job creation in communities around the nation.”

-Through this grant, CEBN will collaborate with Banks & Company a public affairs firm based in Southfield, Michigan.
+Through this grant, CEBN will expand upon its collaboration with Banks & Company, a Black-owned public affairs firm based in Southfield, Michigan.
 Lloyd Banks, CEO and Principal of Banks & Company, offered the following comments:

 “Once again Banks & Company is excited to partner with CEBN to work with diverse communities across the country to inform them of these fantastic opportunities in clean energy innovation.
 Too often information like this is communicated to the masses without doing a deep dive to be intentional about targeting communities of color.”